adomani/Syllabus/MA4N1/syntaxSummary.md

-You can find a cheat-sheet with commonly used symbols and tactics [here](https://github.com/madvorak/lean4-cheatsheet/blob/main/lean-tactics.pdf) and also [here](https://github.com/madvorak/lean4-tactics) (these page are externally maintained -- let me know if it stops working).
+You can find a cheat-sheet with commonly used symbols and tactics [here](https://github.com/madvorak/lean4-cheatsheet/blob/main/lean-tactics.pdf) and also [here](https://github.com/madvorak/lean4-tactics) (these page are externally maintained -- let me know if they stop working).

 ---